vegaluisjose/aws-fpga-notes/README.md

 # Amazon F1 instance walk through tutorial

-This tutorial uses the hello-world design provided by aws-fpga but could be extended to other designs.
+This tutorial uses the hello-world (RTL) design provided by aws-fpga but could be extended to other designs.
 Additionally, the FPGA AMI version used is `1.3.4` and the git-tag of `aws-fpga` is `v1.3.6`.

 1. [Create an AWS account](create_aws_account.md)